Skip to main content

 Electricity

-Additionally, 9% of the total electricity consumed at the university comes from renewable sources, and 42.8% comes from nuclear energy.
-This energy is supplied based on a declaration from the supplier and is supported by the use of photovoltaic panels installed directly on the university campus.
+The university relies on a decarbonized energy mix, with approximately 9% of electricity coming from renewable sources and another 42.8% from nuclear energy.
+These figures are based on the official declaration of the electricity supplier and are further supported by the university’s own production from photovoltaic panels installed on campus.

 Elektricka-energie_EN.png